Seiya Suzuki Preview, Player Props: Cubs vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to give up 210 total home runs at a rate of 1.5 per game (second-most in baseball).
+- Rockies pitchers combine to allow the second-most home runs in baseball (211 total, 1.5 per game).

+- Flexen (1-7) takes the mound for the Rockies in his 13th start of the season.
+He's put together a 7.36 ERA in 80 2/3 innings pitched, with 60 strikeouts.

-- In his last time out on Wednesday against the Arizona Diamondbacks, the lefty went six innings, allowing two earned runs while surrendering six hits.
+- His last appearance came on Wednesday against the Arizona Diamondbacks, when the right-hander went 2 1/3 innings, surrendering six earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.